-Overall, this Climate Change Action Plan will be monitored on an ongoing basis and actions will be reviewed and updated annually.
-A full review and revision of the plan will take place every five years.
-This draft of the Climate Change Action Plan was developed through FCC's Water and Environmental Services SPC who report to the full County Council.
-The Director of the Water Services and Environment Department will report on progress to the SPC annually and the SPC will monitor progress towards the set targets.
-Every five years there will be a full review and revision of the plan taking into account demographic, technical and other changes that have occurred and any new targets that have been changes that have occurred and any new targets.
+Overall, this Climate Change Action Plan will be monitored and updated on an annual basis, with a review and revision every five years.
+This draft of the Climate Change Action Plan was developed through DCC's Climate Change Sub-Committee of the Environment SPC and approved by Environment SPC.

+The Executive Manager of the Environment & Transportation Department will report on progress to the SPC annually and the SPC will monitor progress towards the set targets.
+Every five years there will be a full review and revision of the plan taking into account demographic, technical and other changes that have occurred and any new targets that have been introduced.